Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/serviceNow.md

 **What can be achieved by integrating Service Now with the Kore.ai XO Platform?**

  The Kore.ai XO Platform supports all common actions on Service Now Requests & Tickets objects with pre-built dialog templates that are ready to use.
-Click Explore  Templates.
-Learn More.

 **Templates Supported**